BenWu/emoji-interpolator/README.md

 ### Pretrained models

 Pretrained models can be found [here](https://github.com/google-research/frame-interpolation#pre-trained-models).
-These are expected to be in `pretrained_models/` in the repo root.
+Above examples expect these to be in `pretrained_models/` in the repo root.